-Residual Risks are automatically derived as per a matrix defined in the GRC & MCA Procedures and Standards.
-Where the residual risk, at the Risk Category Level 1 in the GRC Taxonomy, is rated Tier 1, 2 or 3, appropriate actions are taken by the business managers to reduce the residual risk, which include: (i) Confirm that existing issues mapped to the relevant Risk Category are sufficient to mitigate the residual risk once the corrective action plans are completed; (ii) Raise additional issues in iCAPS to Enhance Key Controls or Reduce Inherent Risk; or follow the Risk Escalation Process.
+Where the residual risk, at the Risk Category Level 1 in the GRC Taxonomy, is rated Tier 1, 2 or 3, appropriate mitigating actions are taken by the business managers to reduce the residual risk as outlined in the Manager's Control Assessment (MCA) Standard.

-1.10 Issue Management
+1.11Issue Management

 Issues and Corrective Action Plans (CAPs) must be documented in Issue & CAP Management System (iCAPS) to assist businesses and functions in providing transparency on trends, managing risk, and strengthening control environment.
 Guidance is provided via the Assessment, Issue and Corrective Action Plan Policy.
 Issues reported are rated using a 1-5 severity scale, with Level 1 indicating "most severe" and Level 5 indicating "least severe".
-Individual issues are assessed using Probability and Significance of Impact criteria, each of which is assessed independently of one another:
+Individual issues are assessed using Probability and Significance of Impact criteria, each of which is assessed independently of one another.